 1. Health Education 2.
 Wellbeing

-• Deliver quality education on complementary medicines to ensure better health outcomes in the community offering inclusion in our workplace and product
+Deliver quality education on complementary medicines to ensure better health outcomes in the community medicines the body of evidence to support improved quality use of complementary inclusion in our workplace and product offering

 3. Equality